Sanitize View Data

 Using the <LRRedact> component

-A simple way to redact a section of your application without changing the attributes of the redaction target developers can use the <LRRedact> component.
+A simple way to redact a section of your application without changing the attributes of the redaction target is to use the <LRRedact> component.

 Note: this component is available as of release 1.12.4.